 - Units of work taught will follow 'A sequence for teaching writing' model. - Baselines in writing are used to assess children's starting points in writing. - The Learning Journey/Steps to Success for each unit of work will be clear in both children's books and on display in classroom. - Focused, discrete grammar lessons will be taught across KS1 and KS2. - Children will be provided with frequent and varied opportunities for writing.
-This will be, where possible, writing for a purpose across both core and foundation subjects. - Children will be encouraged to edit their own work (as directed).
-Please see the editing continuum. - Children will be encouraged at all times to have a high standard of written presentation.
-In KS2 all pieces of work in books (except mathematics) to have the written date and title underlined with a ruler. - Mistakes in writing should be crossed out with a single line. - Classrooms will provide a stimulating writing environment which may include; examples of children's own writing, purposes and opportunities for writing linked across the curriculum, opportunities to use writing in play activities (especially in Key Stage 1), access to a selection of writing materials, displays of word lists, notes and other formats/prompts to assist writing. - When appropriate children will self-assess or peer assess work against clear success criteria relating to that genre of writing.
+This will be, where possible, writing for a purpose across both core and foundation subjects. - Children will be encouraged to edit their own work (as directed) using the marking symbols. - Children will be encouraged at all times to have a high standard of written presentation.
+In KS2 all pieces of work in books (except mathematics) to have the written date and title underlined with a ruler. - Mistakes in writing should be crossed out with a single line so that children's thought process can be identified. - Classrooms will provide a stimulating writing environment which may include; examples of children's own writing, purposes and opportunities for writing linked across the curriculum, opportunities to use writing in play activities (especially in Key Stage 1), access to a selection of writing materials, displays of phonics and spelling patterns, notes and other formats/prompts to assist writing.

+• When appropriate children will self-assess or peer assess work against clear success criteria relating to that genre of writing.